 - Outcome-focused approaches: why outcome-focused approaches are important for community and voluntary sector organisations (NHS Health Scotland)

-Some CFHS outcomes publications
+Some CFHS publications on outcomes

 - Not only … but also: celebrating the contribution of community food initiatives towards developing local outcomes (CFHS 2012)